RCGAI/SimplyRetrieve/docs/README.md

 - To limit maximum length of generated response, modify the row of `"max_new_tokens": 512,`.
 - To change the number of passages retrieved from knowledge base, modify the row of `"npassage": 5`.

-### Save Configs
+#### Save Configs
-- Under Config Tab, edit the content, then click the save button
+- In the text box, edit the content, then click the save button